-I’ve actually been reasonably busy for most of those six months.
+That said, I’ve actually been surprisingly busy.
 June and July were spent working mainly on the end of the Football League season for Quest at IMG.
-August and September were quieter than normal, but without a summer holiday this year, far too complicated and risky!
-Since then, things have picked up with Football League, Premier League, Serie A and UEFA Nations League bookings at IMG, my usual Europa League highlights work at Gravity Media and Champions League shows at BT Sport.
+August was a bit quieter, but since then, my diary pretty much returned to normal, with Football League, Premier League, Serie A and UEFA Nations League bookings at IMG, my usual Europa League highlights work at Gravity Media and Champions League shows at BT Sport.

 I started the new year in reasonably familiar fashion, dividing my time between Football – with EFL Highlights, Premier League Review and Serie A Highlights at IMG, and Rugby – with Premiership and European highlights for Channel 5, BT Sport and News UK.